ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 the error occurred.
 Find and correct the mistake in the indicated line number.
-Please refer to the reference book for more detailed information as there are many other possible error messages besides “Syntax Error”.
+Please refer to the reference book for more detailed information as there are many other possible error messages besides "Syntax Error".
 Let's take another look at the program by entering
 I2